-However, the fixed blade is much better at performing heavy duty tasks.
+However, fixed blade knives are much better at performing heavy-duty tasks.
 The stability factor of the blade is much better and you can actually cut through tough objects with more ease.
 The downside is the weight and the lack of portability, but with a sheath, it will still be concealed and portable to carry around your body.

 There is no real difference aside from the folding mechanism and the quality of the blade.
 The one you choose will depend on the purpose you have for it and why you need to use a knife.
 One should note that folding knives tend to be a little more affordable than fixed blade options.

-Should I Have A Smooth Or Serrated Blade?
+Should I Buy A Smooth Or Serrated Blade?